gitlabhq/gitlabhq/doc/workflow/time_tracking.md

 > Introduced in GitLab 8.14.

-Time Tracking lets teams stack their project estimates against their time spent.

-Other interesting links:

-- [Time Tracking landing page on about.gitlab.com][landing]
+Time Tracking allows you to track estimates and time spent on issues and merge requests within GitLab.

 ## Overview